Top 10 Things to Do in Airlie Beach and Bowen, QLD

 There are some places in the world that are bigger than the hype, better than the Instagram images, and more captivating in real life than you could ever imagine.

-Here are ten of the best things to do in Airlie Beach.
+Here are ten top things to do in Airlie Beach and Bowen.

-1. Splash down at the Airlie Beach Lagoon
+1. Take a dip in the Airlie Beach Lagoon

-October through to May is peak stinger season in North Queensland, making the fabulous Airlie Beach Lagoon the safest option for a splash.
-Open all year round, this popular community facility is surrounded by lush gardens and offers plenty of shady spots for enjoying some towel time.
-It comes complete with a beach and has a shallow swimming area for the littlies.
+October through to May sees the highest concentration of ‘stingers’ (highly venomous Irukandji jellyfish) in North Queensland’s waters, making the Airlie Beach Lagoon the safest option for a splash.
+Open all year round and free to use, this popular civic facility is surrounded by lush gardens and offers plenty of shady spots for enjoying some towel time.
+It comes complete with a sandy beach and has a shallow swimming area for the littlies.

 4. Soak up the beauty of the Whitsundays

-Pretty much everybody is in Airlie Beach for one reason, and that’s to get out amongst the 74 islands of the Whitsundays.
-There are plenty of ways to experience the vast, iridescent blue-osity of this incredible region — and, yes, that is a made up word, but honestly, you just have to see the blueness to believe it! #nofilterrequired
+Pretty much everybody is in Airlie Beach for one reason, and that’s to get amongst the 74 islands of the Whitsundays.
+There are plenty of ways to experience the vast, iridescent blue-osity of this stunning region — and yes, that is a made up word, but honestly you just have to see the blueness to believe it! #nofilterrequired

 Listen to a podcast of our tips for top things to do in Airlie Beach: